Vyshnavi1215/Collections-in-java/README.md

 Need of Collections in java:

-Think of situation where we need to store 10000 values, we cannot go for variable declaration approach asit reduces readabilty and its not a good practice to declare more varaibles.
+Think of situation where we need to store 10000 values, we cannot go for variable declaration approach as it reduces readabilty and its not a good practice to declare more variables.

 Hence we go for Array approach.In array we can store all the values by defining a single variable.